Renaine/FSU-Data-Services/README.md

 =================

 ##This repository will house the data services plan for FSU Libraries.
-### reasons for using GitHub to create a Data Services Plan
+### **Reasons for using GitHub to create a Data Services Plan**
-### * Keeping track of changes throughout the project since the development of the plan will be collaborative in nature
+### 1. Keeping track of changes throughout the project since the development of the plan will be collaborative in nature
-### * To practice using GitHub as well as Mark Down
+### 2. To practice using GitHub as well as Markdown